 Another major part in fighting against the Coronavirus is efficiently managing numerous variables of health data, coming from individual patients as well as from other institutional sources and different platforms.
-Ensuring interoperability of Electronic Health Records (EHR) paved the way for seamless transition and transfer of sensitive health information from one health service provider to the other, and at times across different countries, regions, and continents.
-Experts highlighted this notion of interoperability as the key to better functionality, cooperation, and scale.
-At the peak of COVID-19 outbreak in any part of the world, we have witnessed significant shortages of respiratory ventilators, ICU beds, PPEs, masks, hand gloves, face shields etc. Due to the breakdown of global supply chain, different governments are exploring other less exposed and less conventional ways to make these in order to remedy the shortages of medical supplies.
-Consequently, some of the countries are actively using 3D printing to mass produce ventilators, masks, gloves, protective classes, and face shields, bypassing the traditional production and supply routes.
+Ensuring interoperability of Electronic Health Records (EHR) paved the way for seamless transition and transfer of sensitive health information from one health service provider to the other, and at times different countries. regions, across continents.
+Experts highlighted this notion of interoperability as the key to better functionality, cooperation, and scale64.
+At the peak of COVIDglobal supply chain, different governments are exploring other less exposed and less conventional ways to make these in order to remedy the shortages of medical supplies.
+Consequently, some of the countries are actively using 3D printing to mass produce ventilators, masks, gloves, protective classes, and face shields, bypassing the traditional production and supply routes65.